mgcooper/baseflow/README.md

   - `Setup('rmpath')` removes the toolbox from the search path for the current session.
 - To display the current toolbox preferences try `getpref('baseflow')`.

-Running `Setup('install')` should only be necessary once (or not at all, if you choose to manage your search path however you normally manage third-party matlab/octave software).
-However, Octave users may find Setup particularly convenient because Setup will load the required packages.
+Running `Setup('install')` should only be necessary once (or not at all, if you choose to manage your search path however you normally manage third-party Matlab/Octave software).
+However, Octave users may find `Setup` particularly convenient because it will load the required packages.
 Although all dependencies are nominally included in this toolbox, if users encounter any missing dependencies, please open an [issue](https://github.com/mgcooper/baseflow/issues).

 <!-- Disabled this after moving all dependencies to package namespace folders and running built in matlab dependency report -->
  <!-- If for some reason a dependencies is found that is not on the search path, a message is printed to the screen.
 To see the list of missing dependencies, check the `msg` output.
 At any time, a dependencies check can be run using: -->